SAP-samples/abap-platform-rap-workshops/rap4xx/rap400/exercises/ex1/README.md

  ## Exercise 1.7 - Test the enhanced Travel App

-1. If still open, then refresh the browser and test the changes - else go to the service binding and double-click on the **travel** entity to start the Travel App again.
+1. If still open, then refresh the browser and test the changes - else go to the service binding and double-click on the **travel** entity to start the _Travel Processing_ app again.

+    You can play around with the enhanced app.

     For example,
     - The validity of entered customer, agency and begin and end date will be checked.
     - When creating a new travel record, the overal status will be set to **'O'** (_open_) if no other value is entered.